niclan/docker-registry-ops/README.md

 ## Included programs

-The suite consists of these programs.
+The suite consists of these programs:

 ### `k8s-inventory.py`